best-surrogacy-agencies-in-denver colorado

 Tip:

 Colorado does not require surrogacy agreements to involve a Colorado-resident surrogate — only that the surrogate gives birth in Colorado for the state’s legal framework to apply.
 Work with an attorney licensed in Colorado who practices Assisted Reproductive Technology (ART) law specifically.
 Surrogacy law sits at the intersection of contract law, family law, and reproductive medicine — a general family law attorney may not have the specific court experience needed to draft and file a pre-birth parentage order correctly under C.R.S. § 19-4.5-111.
+For a deeper look at surrogacy contracts, we cover what every surrogate should review before signing.

 What to Look for in a Colorado Surrogacy Agency